qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_oracle_raster.rst

 --------------------

-Firstly, the Oracle GeoRaster Plugin must be enabled using the Plugin Manager (see Section :ref:`load_core_plugin`).
+Firstly, the Oracle GeoRaster Plugin must be enabled using the Plugin Manager (see :ref:`load_core_plugin`).
 The first time you load a GeoRaster in
 |qg|, you must create a connection to the Oracle database that contains the data.
-To do this, begin by clicking on the |oracle_raster| :sup:`Select GeoRaster` toolbar button, it will open the :guilabel:`Select Oracle Spatial GeoRaster` dialog window.
+To do this, begin by clicking on the |oracle_raster| :sup:`Select GeoRaster` toolbar button -- this will open the :guilabel:`Select Oracle Spatial GeoRaster` dialog window.
 Click on **[New]** to open the dialog window, and specify the connection parameters (See Figure_oracle_raster_1_):

-* **Name**: Enter a name for the database connection
+* **Name**: Enter a name for the database connection.
-* **Database instance**: Enter the name of the database that you will connect to
+* **Database instance**: Enter the name of the database that you will connect to.
-* **Username**: Specify your own username that you will use to access the database
+* **Username**: Specify your own username that you will use to access the database.
-* **Password**: The password associated with your username that is required to access the database
+* **Password**: Provide the password associated with your username that is required to access the database.

 .. _Figure_oracle_raster_1: